 What’s not to love about this post race?
 Live band, sausages, Waterloo Brewing, massage from KW Health Connection, and a vibrant atmosphere to cheer in your friends.
 Great draw prizes including Saucony shoes from Runners’ Choice and a t-shirt design quilt.
 Winners must be present to claim the prizes.
 And don’t miss the kids’ 200m fun run!

-Stay tuned for an updated 2019 map.
+Stay tuned for the official 2019 map.

 Registration and kit pickup